Blog Post

 Every startup moves through a predictable sequence.
-The startup lifecycle stages are not random.
-They follow a pattern that has been documented across thousands of companies and, according to Gregory Shepard, more than three decades of research and 12 company exits.1 The companies that succeed are not always the ones with the best ideas.
-They are the ones that understand which phase they are in and focus on the right activities for that phase.
+The startup lifecycle stages aren't random.
+They follow a pattern that has been documented across thousands of companies and, according to Gregory Shepard, more than three decades of research and 12 company exits.1 The companies that succeed aren't always the ones with the best ideas.
+They're the ones that understand which phase they're in and focus on the right activities for that phase.

 This guide breaks down all 7 stages, what founders need at each one, and the most common mistakes that stall progress.